 How can I protect Baby?

 A great place to begin your lead defense plan is right at home.
 Depending on when your house or apartment was built, there may be traces of lead in some of the building materials, especially if the building is older (the U.S banned lead in paint in 1978) or located near an expressway with heavy traffic.
 You can purchase a lead test kit at most hardware stores, but a professional lead inspection – while more expensive – will give you much more definitive answers.
-Next, call the doctor and schedule a blood lead test for Baby before his 1-year birthday.
+Next, call the doctor and schedule a blood lead test for Baby before their 1-year birthday.
 The American Academy of Pediatrics has recommended at least one blood lead measurement exam for all U.S. children, given the lingering risk of lead exposure from regular consumer products.
 If Baby’s blood lead levels are above normal, the doctor may be able to help identify possible lead sources back at home before prescribing medication and dietary suggestions.

 - Mayo Clinic Staff.
 “Lead Poisoning.”
 Mayo Clinic.
 Mayo Clinic, December 6 2016.
 Web.

 - Shyan T. Vyas.
 KidsHealth.
 The Nemours Foundation, February 2015.
 Web.

 - “Lead Exposure in Children.”
 American Academy of Pediatrics.
 American Academy of Pediatrics, 2016.
 Web.